Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 Despite many holes being played through mature trees the routing of the course does have a little bit of a feeling of going ‘up and down’ at times and many holes do run parallel to one another but this is a minor point as is my pet hate of the course finishing on a relatively weak hole from a playing perspective (long iron, flick).
 There’s actually nothing wrong with the 18th hole, except that it is the 18th hole.

-On my visit I found the greens to be true enough but only medium paced, possibly in protection of the forthcoming European Seniors Tour event to be staged here in the near future.
+On my first visit I found the greens to be true enough but only medium paced, possibly in protection of the European Seniors Tour event to be staged shortly afterwards.
+However, when returning in July 2017 they were immaculate and much quicker.

 Meanwhile the Duchess’ course starts off in scintillating fashion with a couple of absorbing holes and has a much better and compelling routing than the Duke’s.
 The course is also slightly more undulating as well as being shorter in length.